The Blog Social

 • Write 15-30 examples based on what’s worked for you or your clients

-• Organize them by category or use case
+• Organise them by category or use case

 • Format in Google Docs or Canva

 Pro tip: Include fill-in-the-blank templates alongside the examples.
-It makes customization even easier and increases the perceived value.
+It makes customisation even easier and increases the perceived value.

 Example: “50 Email Subject Lines That Doubled My Open Rates” or “30 Sales Page Headlines That Convert Browsers into Buyers”